krishn-kant-raj/Git-Bash-Basic-Cmd/README.md

 Below command will stage all the files and  Folder
 ```
 $ git add .
+# Only the files available in present working directory and sub directory will staged.
 or
 $ git add -A
+or
+$ git add --all

+$ git add *
+# All files will staged except deleted file.
 ```

 Now check the status ```git status``` The new file: <file> will be shown in green color i.e the files are staged.